dclelland/Cusp/README.md

 - [x] Write 1D FrFT implementation
 - [x] Write 2D FrFT implementation
 - [x] Write 1D LCT implementation
-    - [ ] Add check for `b == 0`, as this causes a division by zero
-    - [ ] Should this support imaginary-values matrices?
-    - [ ] Sanity check the fractional order of 0.5 thing
-        - [ ] Perhaps try rendering the chirps
 - [x] Write 2D LCT implementation
 - [x] Write LCT matrix generators
     - Does this need arithmetic operations?
 Perhaps there is a generic 2x2 complex matrix type somewhere...

+- [ ] Figure out why the FrFT and LCT are not doing the same thing; check against canonical implementations
+- [ ] What is the correct way to reconstruct the original image?
+- [ ] Add check in LCT for `b == 0`, as this causes a division by zero
+- [ ] Should the LCT support complex-valued matrices?
+- [ ] Sanity check the fractional order of 0.5 thing

 - [ ] Add `Float` and `Double` implementations

 # Documentation